rinajhinjhina/rohanfaiyaz/content/post/let-it-ripple.md

 ## Rippling in React

 While the ripple effect is perfectly doable in Vanilla JS, I wanted a way to integrate it with my React components.
 The easiest way would be to use [Material-UI](https://material-ui.com/) which is a popular UI library.
 This is a very good idea in general if you want a solid UI library that generates UI out of the box.
 However for a small project it makes little sense to learn to work with a large library just to achieve one effect.
-There had to be a way to do with a UI library.
+I figured there had to be a way to do without a UI library.

-I looked through a lot of projects implementing this over Codepen and Codesandbox and compiled some of the best methods.
+I looked through a lot of projects implementing something similar this over Github, Codepen and Codesandbox and took inspiration from some of the best ones.
 The ripple effect is possible on any web framework because it is achieved through a clever bit of CSS.

 __For advanced readers who want to go straight to the code and skip the explanation behind it, feel free to browse it in this [Code Sandbox](https://codesandbox.io/s/react-material-design-ripple-effect-kn1tr).__